senzing-garage/knowledge-base/HOWTO/quickstart-macos.md

 ## Install Senzing

-1. Install on macOS via dockerized `yum`.
+1. Install on macOS via dockerized `yum` job.
+   Once the job is done, the container will exit.
    **Note:**  If the `SENZING_ACCEPT_EULA` environment variable is not set correctly, the installation will prompt for EULA acceptance.
    Example: